-The Russian PTO has a strict approach to petitions for the recognition of marks as well known, and they are often denied.
+The PTO has a strict approach to petitions for the recognition of marks as well known, and they are often denied.
 The main difficulty encountered during proceedings is demonstrating that consumers have a strong association between the trademark and the goods or services for which the trademark is used, and with the trademark owner.
 Often consumers recognise the trademark, but have little knowledge about its owner.
 Formally a trademark may belong to an IP-rights holding company, the name of which is not known to consumers.
-Furthermore, if the date from which the applicant would like to have its trademark recognised as well known refers to a period in the past, the supporting evidence should predate the date mentioned in the request.